Spacefox95/holbertonschool-web-development/html_advanced/README.md

 ## Description

 This directory is dedicated to learn standard html elements.
 The gloal of this project is to recreate a webpage already designed on figma (check the upon image).
-So, I had to implement every parts of this page in order to duplicate it in HTML only for now.
+So, I had to implement every part of this page in order to duplicate it in HTML only for now.
 It includes a doctype, the html langage, the meta charset, a head, a body containing a header, a main and a footer.
 This page also contains titles of different types, images and videos to learn all the main tags and attributes used in this markup langage.

 ## :file_folder: Concepts